-- A. Inspections that are conducted as a result of a complaint; referral from media, police, or other Agency; accident; or fatality/catastrophe will be coded "XFALLELEC" in the Local Emphasis Program tab and the appropriate Unprogrammed Activity selected in the Inspection Type tab.
-All other inspections initiated under this program, including CSHO referrals, will be marked as "Programmed Planned" under the Inspection Type tab and will include the "XFALLELEC" code on the Local Emphasis Program tab. - B. Inspections evaluated for struck by vehicle hazards should be coded "REPVEHICLE". - C. Area Offices shall check their OIS database on a quarterly basis to verify the accuracy of their data for the falls/overhead power lines program by running the appropriate Inspection Summary Report(s). - D. All consultation activities (requests, visits, and compliance assistance) conducted at sites where vehicle-related standards are evaluated regarding powered industrial trucks and other material or personnel handling motorized equipment in construction, general industry, and maritime will be coded with "XFALLELEC" in the Local Emphasis Program field on the appropriate forms. - XI.
+- A. Inspections that are conducted as a result of a complaint; referral from media, police, or other Agency; accident; or fatality/catastrophe will be coded "XFALLELEC" in the Local Emphasis Program tab and the appropriate unprogrammed activity selected in the Inspection Type tab.
+All other inspections initiated under this program, including CSHO referrals, will be marked as "Programmed Planned" under the Inspection Type tab and will include the "XFALLELEC" code on the Local Emphasis Program tab. - B. Inspections evaluated for struck by vehicle hazards should be coded "REPVEHICLE". - C. Area Offices shall check their OIS database on a quarterly basis to verify the accuracy of their data for the falls/overhead power lines program by running the appropriate Inspection Summary Report(s). - D. Consultation programs will code forms for all consultation activities, requests, visits, and compliance assistance conducted at sites covered by this emphasis program, with "XFALLELEC" in the Local Emphasis Program field.

+XI.
 Evaluation.

-Annual reviews of each program for the previous Fiscal year are due by October 30.
-Evaluations will be conducted annually for the duration of the program.
-Interim evaluations will be conducted as needed.
+Annual reviews of each program for the previous FY are due by October 30.
+Area Offices will conduct evaluations annually for the duration of the program and conduct interim evaluations as needed.

-Kubuly Stille 11/6/2017

-Kimberly A. Stille Regional Administrator Date
+[for] Kimberly A. Stille

+Regional Administrator

-Office of the Solicitor Concurrence Date
+Office of the Solicitor Concurrence

+0/30/2018 Date

+10/29/2018 Date